-- 1. It is essential that the entire test specimen, including the passing 1.70-mm sieve portion, be returned to the testing machine after determining the loss at 100 revolutions.
+- 1. It is essential that the entire test specimen, including the passing No. 12 sieve portion, be returned to the testing machine after determining the loss at 100 revolutions.
 Loss of fines during this phase of the operation will generally cause a higher than normal percent wear at 500 revolutions. - 2.
 Backlash or slip in the driving mechanism is very likely to result in erroneous test results.
-Occasionally, machine check for worn gears, improperly tensioned belts, worn bearings, etc., to reduce possibility of improper operations. - 3.
+Occasionally, check machine for worn gears, improperly tensioned belts, worn bearings, etc., to reduce possibility of improper operations. - 3.
 The shelf of the Los Angeles Machine should be inspected periodically for wear and distortion.
 If the shelf is bent, either lengthwise or from its normal radial position with respect to the cylinder, it should be repaired or replaced before further abrasion tests are made.
-If a ridge develops on the working surface of the shelf, it should be ground off if its height exceeds 2.54 mm.
+If a ridge develops on the working surface of the shelf, it should be ground off if its height exceeds 0.1 in.